hmlongco/Resolver/Documentation/Injection.md

 #### Pros

-* Less code.
+- Less code.
-* Hides the specifics of the injection system.
+- Hides the specifics of the injection system.
 One could easily make an Injected property wrapper to support any DI system.
-* Useful for classes like UIViewController where you don't have access during the initialization process.
+- Useful for classes like UIViewController where you don't have access during the initialization process.

 #### Cons

-* Exposes the fact that a dependency injection system is used.
+- Exposes the fact that a dependency injection system is used.

-## Additonal Resources
+## Additional Resources

 This just skims the surface.
 For a more in-depth look at the pros and cons, see: [Inversion of Control Containers and the Dependency Injection pattern ~ Martin Fowler](https://martinfowler.com/articles/injection.html).